-Join us in London for a group training course looking at In Running Racing.
+Join us in Leeds for a group training course looking at In Running Racing.

-To register interest in a place at a discounted price of £389 (usually £549) drop me an email at [email protected].
+To register interest in a place at a discounted price of £349 (usually £479) drop me an email at [email protected]

-Join me at the Hyatt Birmingham for a small group training course looking at trading in running on the racing markets
+Join me in Leeds at a quality venue for a group training course looking at trading in running on the racing markets

 This is how the day will run.